jjotterson/datapungibea/README.md

 <h1> Datapungibea  </h1>

   Datapungibea is a python package that provides a simplified way to extract data from the U.S. Bureau of Economics Analysis (BEA).
-It uses an
+It uses the
   Application Program Interface (API) provided by the BEA and access it using Requests, a main python HTTP package.
-Usually, APIs are better than web scrapping or manually downloading data from a website since they provides a reproducible direct access to data.
+Usually, getting data via APIs are better than web scrapping or manual downloads from a website since they provides a reproducible direct access to data.

   Datapungibea has the following features:
   - it provides a quick access to the BEA datasets, but at the same time provides the Requests code snippet used to retrieve the data (which can be placed on a user script for reproducibility).